Catalonia, pioneer in telepathology and diagnoses in 24h

 Santiago Ramón y Cajal, Head of the Pathological Anatomy Service at the Vall d’Hebrón Hospital; and Xavier Matías-Guiu, head of the Pathological Anatomy service at the Bellvitge Hospital.

 The Vall d’Hebron Hospital in Barcelona has created the first public digital pathology network, the largest in the world so far.
-The project known by the name Digipathics It consists of ‘weaving’ a network of pathological experts to offer diagnoses in record time, up to 24 hours.
+The project, known by the name Digipathics, It consists of ‘weaving’ a network of expert pathologists to offer diagnoses in record time, up to 24 hours.
 So far, the only specialty that is benefiting from this initiative is Oncology.
 His mark on this is already being seen in eight hospitals throughout Catalonia, which in turn have 24 scanners.

 The two main promoters of the project, Santiago Ramon y Cajal, head of the Pathological Anatomy Service at the Vall d’Hebrón Hospital and spokesperson for the Foundation for Excellence and Quality in Oncology (ECO Foundation); Y Xavier Matías-Guiu, Head of the Pathological Anatomy Service at the Bellvitge University Hospital and the Arnau de Vilanova University Hospital in Lleida, agree that “the Catalan model must be exported” to the rest of the national territory.